VysotskiVadim/VysotskiVadim.blog/_drafts/oom-android.md

 You can see `recordHeapDumpOnOOM` in action in the [Example app](https://github.com/VysotskiVadim/android-oom).

-## Working with recorded Heap Dump
+## Exploring heap dump

 Heap dumps will be recorded in internal application storage.
-I download it using [Device explorer from Android Studio](https://developer.android.com/studio/debug/device-file-explorer).
+I usually download them using [Device Explorer from Android Studio](https://developer.android.com/studio/debug/device-file-explorer).

+Once the file is downloaded, you have two tools available to open it:
+1. [Android Studio Profiler](https://developer.android.com/studio/profile/memory-profiler#import-hprof).
+You already have it installed.
+2. [MAT](https://eclipse.dev/mat/).
+More advanced compared to AS Profiler.
+MAT requires Android Heap Dumps [to be converted to Java format](https://stackoverflow.com/a/60205272).

+Explore the heap dump using one of the tools.
+The memory state at the moment of `OutOfMemoryError` is the best possible clue to identify the root cause of the error.